amal-san/lamp-app/README.md

-## This is a typing tutorial template
+## This is a typing tutorial web app

 #### Under Devolopement